-Here's what you need to know about snow removal contracts and how they can help:
+Here's what you need to know about snow removal contracts and how they can help grow your business:

-Comprehensive snow removal or snow plowing contracts include a detailed mention of the work included, payment structures, a guarantee of performance and standards, and insurance coverage.
+Comprehensive snow removal or snow plowing contracts include a detailed mention of the work included:

-Detailed mention of the work should show specifics on sanding, salting, and removing snow.
-The contract should also talk about the type of equipment used and the crew members provided.
-Basically, It should serve as a blueprint of the kind of snow removal contract that the business and contractor see as the best fit, whether that means a per inch, per event, per push, time, or seasonal agreement.
+Mention of the work should show specifics on sanding, salting and removing snow.
+The snow removal contract should also talk about the type of equipment used and the crew members provided.

 There are various contracts to consider for your snow removal business.

-- Per inch: This kind of snow plowing contract relies on brackets of snowfall (i.e. 1-3 inches, 6 inches and under, or 3-6 inches) The inches are determined by local weather stations to avoid disagreements between you and your client.
-However, it is harder to budget under this contract.
+- Per inch: This kind of snow plowing contract relies on brackets of snowfall (i.e., 1-3 inches, 6 inches and under or 3-6 inches).
+Local weather stations determine the inches to avoid disagreements between you and your client.
+However, it’s harder to budget under this contract.

-- Per event: You would charge a flat-rate per snowstorm.
-This could be a beneficial one-time charge in areas that are not as active, but it can be less profitable in areas with constant events.
+- Per event: You would charge a flat rate per snowstorm.
+This could be a beneficial one-time charge in areas that are not as active, but it can be less profitable in areas with constant snow events.

 - Time-based: As a professional, this can be highly profitable as you charge for every event and push by the hour.
-You can easily manage your budget as you will be the one to set the price.
-You could also charge by the hour in this type of snow removal contract which could be lucrative when it comes to larger properties.
-However, certain clients may pressure you to work quickly, which could be dangerous for your employees.
+You can easily manage your budget as you will be the one to set the contract price.
+You could also charge by the hour in this type of snow removal contract, which could be lucrative for larger properties.
+However, certain clients may pressure you to work quickly, which could be dangerous for everyone.

 Commercial and residential snow removal contracts can offer the same services, but there are large differences in how you should set up payments and the tools you need.

-- Commercial snow plowing contracts can include apartment buildings, large parking lots, restaurants, or grocery stores.
-There is more liability tied with these contracts as they themselves are liable for the many people who step in and out of their premises.
-You will certainly need more trucks, loaders, and manpower, which equals a higher cost.
+These contracts can include apartment buildings, large parking lots, restaurants or grocery stores.
+There is more liability tied with these contracts as these commercial properties are liable for the many people who step in and out of their premises, along with more vehicle traffic.
+You will certainly need more trucks, loaders and staffing, which equals a higher cost.

-A seasonal contract may be the best fit for commercial snow removal, in order to create a fair exchange between you and your client.
+A seasonal contract may be the best fit for commercial snow removal to create a fair exchange between you and your client.
 Since seasonal contracts are typically signed for a few years, both parties can benefit at different points due to the overall average of snowfall across time.

-- Residential snow removal contracts demand less of both parties, which leads them to be a bit more flexible.
-Primarily, residential snow removal contracts include a homeowner's property, and they will determine if you need to go to their house several times a day or just a few times a week.
+There’s less pressure with these contracts on both sides, which leads to a bit more flexibility.
+Typically, residential snow removal contracts include a homeowner's property.
+They will determine if you need to go to their house several times a day or just a few times a week.